appraveen/module-orchestrator/README.md

 * `cb` - callback. this function accepts `err` as first parameter and `result` as second parameter
 * `results` - results from modules that were executed before the current module
-* `ctx` - context object for the current module. this object is constructed using `ContextResolver`
+* `ctx` - context object for the current module. this object is constructed using `ctxResolver`

 ```javascript
 var One = function(cb, results, ctx) {